prathamshroff/Distractopathy/README.md

 # Distractopathy
 Summer project to detect driver distraction using AI &amp; ML.

-Experience it using user-executable code at https://distractopathy.com
+Experience it using the user-executable code on [our website](https://distractopathy.wordpress.com/).